Exploring careers options at Fitzharrys

-Careers related activities, CV and application writing and interview practice are features of our Fitz Focus Plus (PSHCE) curriculum.
+Careers-related activities, CV and application writing and interview practice are features of our Fitz Focus Plus PSHCE curriculum.
 Students meet with employers and people from a wide range of career areas during key stage three to broaden their knowledge of the variety of opportunities in their future working lives.
-The Enterprise Project in year nine brings additional opportunities and insight into the world or business and entrepreneurship.
+The Enterprise Project in Year 9 brings additional opportunities and insight into the world or business and entrepreneurship.

 All students are prepared for and take part in work experience in Year 10.
 Our students return with a fresh perspective on the world of work.

-In year 11 every student has an individual careers interview with an independent specialist careers advisor.
-There is also information and guidance about pathways leading into the sixth form JMF6, onto a college course or into an apprenticeship.
+In Year 11, every student has an individual careers interview with an independent specialist careers advisor.
+There is also information and guidance about pathways leading into the Sixth Form: JMF6-Abingdon, onto a college course or into an apprenticeship.

-Fitzharrys School organises regular careers exploration events for students; recent activities include:
+Fitzharrys School organises regular careers exploration events for students, including: